cordoval/Memorize-Scripture-2/README.markdown

 ###5.
 Current task:

+    - now we are integrating adminbundle we are trying to read rst files
+    - a lot of time has elapsed
 	- now trying to get the twig template to display sample SessionVerses entries
 	- just tested phpstorm for 30 days started today 1 April
 	- fixed template for Tracker controller